Skip to content

 We also used ChatGPT to summarise and synthesise interview data.

-It helped us condense transcripts, highlighted key themes, and organised user insights.
+It helped us condense transcripts as it highlighted key themes, and organised user insights.

 This tool supported quicker pattern recognition and idea generation.